trickytank/docker-Bio-STR-exSTRa/README.md

 # docker-Bio-STR-exSTRa
-Docker build for the Perl module Bio::STR::exSTRa
+Docker build for the Perl module [Bio::STR::exSTRa](https://github.com/bahlolab/Bio-STR-exSTRa).

 Allows the use of Docker to run the exSTRa_score.pl Perl script without having to worry about dependencies.